ocaml/ocaml.org/data/workflows/en/02_install_deps.md

 opam install . --deps-only --with-test --with-doc
 ```

-If you use Opam `2.1.X`, it will install the system dependencies automatically, so you can run:
+If you use opam `2.1.X`, it will install the system dependencies automatically, so you can run:

 ```
 opam install . --deps-only --with-test --with-doc